Koushyasri/Web-Project/README.md

-# Web-Project
+# Smart Resume Analyzer
-Developed a full-stack web application to automate and streamline the student placement process through centralized data management.
+AI Resume Analyzer is a Streamlit-based web application that helps students and job seekers evaluate their resumes.
+The application extracts text from PDF resumes, identifies technical skills, calculates a resume score, and provides personalized suggestions to improve employability.